intuition-dev/intuDocs/meta-slides/10_pillars.md

 people that want to use Swift | Java, but that is not a part of the long-term future.

-## Pillar 8: Build an Admin app, control and build

-One key is that CMS (Blog/Website, or similar) also requires an admin app, such as CMS apps have.
-One cause of this productivity jump is leveraging the technique of static generation.
-When building an app, also build and admin app for the same - to be used by admins.

-## Pillar 9: Security and Cloud

-CIO and HR are tech related.
-Companies that want to be safe are moving to PC-in-the-cloud (http://shop.shadow.tech/usen).
-For instance, one can be browser only in their org, with Chrome-book or a similar OS.
-They can do that company-wide, an employee-friendly way to lock down.
-In any case, we
-find ourselves developing in the cloud often.
-We often use tools like SSH Vi, but also have the option to use a Web-IDE, such as CodeAnywhere;
-the point is that in the future, we will be doing more development on the web.
-Not only is the app running in the cloud: development is in the cloud as well.

 ## Pillar 10: Benchmarking